XinyueZ/some-python-codes/README.md

 ## Build Neural Network for classical nonMNIST.
 A prediction about alphabet classification from "A" to "J".
 Official sample of [Tensorflow](https://www.tensorflow.org/) may let begginers in sleep, this implementation is easy.
-It is my own implementation is a little OOP which can bring some reusable codes for this clasical traning-case.
+It's my own implementation with a little OOP which can bring some reusable codes for this classical training-case.

 Have fun.